Your first step onto the legal career ladder should inspire you to climb higher.

 We strongly recommend you apply to participate in our vacation scheme if you are considering applying for a training contract with us.
 There is the opportunity to participate in assessment activities during the placement, and historically, strong feedback from the vacation placement has led to individuals being offered training contracts with the Firm.

-Our vacation scheme will take place from 18th June to 29th June 2018.
+Our vacation scheme will take place in June 2019.

 - Competitive starting salary (including London weighting where appropriate)

 - The option to purchase up to 1 week additional holiday